 - The first pair, 1 and 3 will accept all idsthat have bit 0 = 1 and bit 1 = 0.The second pair, 4 and 4, will accept all idsthat have bit 2 = 1.

 As with CAN.MASK16 but with only one 32 bit id/mask pair.

-rtris an array of booleans that states if a filter should accept a remote transmission request message.
+rtr For classic CAN controllers, this is an array of booleans that states if a filter should accept a remote transmission request message.
 If this argument is not given then it defaults to

 length of rtr array

 Clear and disables a filter bank:

 bank is the classic CAN controller filter bank, or CAN FD filter index, to clear.